plerpsandplerps/Sprouting-Tales/_drafts/Order.md

 Every Order is a pair of two cards with the same text and icon.
 At the beginning of each session or at the beginning of a campaign, each person in the group chooses one pair of Orders.

-Whenever Order is important shuffle one card from each person's pair of Orders together facedown, then flip the deck of cards faceup.
+Whenever Order is important shuffle one card from each person's pair of Orders together face-down, then flip the deck of cards face-up.

 ## Turn